-These Terms of Service are entered into by and between you (“Customer”) and Dunbar Enterprises LLC (“Provider,” “we,” or “us”).
+These Terms of Service are entered into by and between you (“Customer”) and Oasis Ventures, LLC (“Provider,” “we,” or “us”).
 The following terms, together with any documents they expressly incorporate by reference (collectively, the “Agreement”), govern your access to and use of the Oasis software platform (the “Services”).

 Provider may revise and update the Agreement from time to time in its sole discretion.
 All changes are effective immediately when posted and apply to all access to and use of the Services thereafter.
 Customer’s continued use of the Services following the posting of revised terms means that it accepts and agrees to the changes.